cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

 While we want everyone to feel like a winner, a game without enemies isn't a whole lot of fun.
 Let's add a few bad folks to make it a little more exciting.

 Once again we're going to separate out the movement logic for the enemy from the enemy itself.
-The code for the enemy movement logic has a lot of parallels to the logic for the player, except that the enemies move randomly, not based on the whims of the inputs.
+The code for the enemy movement logic has a lot of parallels to the logic for the player, except that the enemies move randomly, not based on the whims of the user.

 The basic logic has two parts.
 The first part randomly changes the direction of the enemy - picking a direction 90 degrees away from the current direction of motion a small percentage of the time.
 The second part tries to turn the enemy whenever there's a collision and the enemy isn't moving (which means the enemy has gotten stuck in on a wall)